daagbilal/dbtecno/README.md

-It is an e-commerce project written in php language.
+The DBtecno project is an e-commerce project created with php and developed on the sale of technology.
+Functions such as liking products, commenting, adding them to the cart and placing orders are available.
+Through the Admin panel, many categories such as product management, order management, customer management, inventory management and user management can be managed.